yegor256/blog/_drafts/daily.md

 Is this how your team works?
 I doubt it.
 I was kidding.

 Most probably it works like this:
-1) some people ocassionaly commit some code while others barely touch the keyboard spending most of their "work time" sitting in
+1) some people occasionally commit some code while others barely touch the keyboard spending most of their "work time" sitting in
 [meetings]({% pst 2015/jul/2015-07-13-meetings-are-legalized-robbery %})